Felicious/Boba-Bill-2/progression-of-proj.md

 ### 3/30/21 Tu

 - styled and animated textboxes!
-Yayy
+Yayy it looks so good